 The 100th anniversary of the establishment of diplomatic relations was celebrated in 2005.
 The visit by Emperor Haile Selassie in 1954 was one of the first by a head of state to the young Federal Republic of Germany.
 Over the years, various Federal Presidents have visited Ethiopia (Lübke in 1964, Herzog in 1996, Köhler in 2004 and Gauck in 2013).
 Federal Chancellor Angela Merkel was in Ethiopia in 2007.
-Ethiopia’s former President Girma Woldegiorgis visited Germany in 2008 and the most recent visit was that by former Prime Minister Meles Zenawi in 2011.
+Ethiopia’s former President Girma Woldegiorgis visited Germany in 2008 and the most recent visit was that by Prime Minister Hailemariam Desalegn in December 2014.

 There are regular visits to Ethiopia by members of the Cabinet and German Bundestag members and committees.

 Recent years have seen steady growth in the volume of bilateral trade.
-According to Federal Statistical Office figures, in 2012 German imported from Ethiopia goods worth EUR 207.5 million (2011: EUR 247.4 million) and exported to there goods worth EUR 168.7 million (2011: EUR 122.5 million).
+According to Federal Statistical Office figures, in 2014 German imported from Ethiopia goods worth EUR 185 million, an increase of 14.4 per cent, and exported to there goods worth EUR 238.8 million, an increase of 38 per cent.

-In the past few years, Germany has been one of the biggest buyers of Ethiopian goods.
-Ethiopia’s main export to Germany is coffee, and Germany has traditionally been the largest buyer here, taking more than 30 per cent of the country’s total coffee exports.
-The main German exports to Ethiopia are finished products such as machinery, engines, motor vehicles, chemicals and medicines.
+Germany is one of the biggest buyers of Ethiopian goods.
+Ethiopia’s main exports to Germany are coffee and textiles, and until 2014 Germany was traditionally the biggest buyer of Ethiopian coffee, taking more than 30 per cent of the country’s total coffee exports.
+The principal German exports to Ethiopia are finished products such as machinery, engines, motor vehicles, chemicals and medicines.
 German companies have recently begun to invest in Ethiopia, especially in the flower-growing and the leather-processing industries.

 An investment protection agreement was signed in January 2004 and entered into force in 2006.